reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

     :start-after: Step 5

-Here, we first create the required folders for the results, we then run the reactive transport simulation, and finally plot the outputted results.
+Here, we first create the required folders for the results, we then run the reactive transport simulation, and, finally, plot the outputted results.

 Creating folders for the outputted results
 ------------------------------------------